keeks-mtl/memory-match/README.md

 <img src="assets/images/readme/card.PNG">

-- Once two matching cards are found the disapear.
+- Once two matching cards are found they disapear.

 ### Features Left to Implement
 - An extemely hard version of the game
-- high stats which everyone can compare their stats with others.
+- High stats which everyone can compare their stats with one another.

 ## Technologies Used
 ### Languages
 - HTML5
     - The base of the code for the overall structure of the site.
 - CSS3
     - For the styling of the site
 - Javascript
-    - For game logic.
+    - For the game logic.

 ### Libraries, Frameworks & Tools
 - [Font Awesome](https://fontawesome.com/)
-  - The icons were used for the images for the cards
+  - The icons were used for the images on the cards
 - [Bootstrap](https://getbootstrap.com/)
   - Was used for added styling and responsiveness of the project
 - [Google Fonts](https://fonts.google.com/)